 I rarely read other people’s blogs although always read the posts from you and Teri and have recently read posts by TryTri’s Chris Rees.
-Knowing these people as friends and reading of their experiences in training and events gives me inspiration to keep at it!
+Knowing these people as friends and reading about their experiences in training and events gives me the inspiration to keep at it!

 Informational mostly.
 I try to include as much information as possible just in case something may be of use to the reader.